Explanatory Research | Definition, Guide, & Examples

 Explanatory research questions often start with “why” or “how”.
 They help you study why and how a previously studied phenomenon takes place.

-Like any other research design, exploratory research has its trade-offs: while it provides a unique set of benefits, it also has significant downsides:
+Like any other research design, explanatory research has its trade-offs: while it provides a unique set of benefits, it also has significant downsides:

 - It gives more meaning to previous research.
 It helps fill in the gaps in existing analyses and provides information on the reasons behind phenomena.